 Which Course Should I Take?

-For anyone new to hand embroidery, we would advise commencing with the Introduction to Jacobean Crewelwork Course.
+For anyone wishing to learn hand embroidery, we would advise commencing with the Introduction to Jacobean Crewelwork Course.

 Crewelwork uses crewel wool which is thicker and easier to handle than fine threads used in other techniques.
-It also features a range of stitches and colours which offer an excellent starting point in hand embroidery.
+It also features a range of stitches and colours which offer an excellent starting point to learn hand embroidery.

 If you enjoy cross stitch, then you could also start with either Blackwork or Canvaswork as these combine a counting technique.
 Blackwork features continuous patterns to give the ability to shade from dark to light.
 Canvaswork covers the entire background of a piece with a variety of counted textural stitches.